iscbel/cse15l-lab-reports/LabReport4.md

 ![Fail](pictures/awhfail.png)

 ## Step 7: Edit the Code file to fix the failing test
+I open up the code through github desktop and open it up with visual studio code to check and see where the issue lies.
 ## Step 8: Run the tests, demonstrating that they now succeed
 ## Step 9: Commit and Pus the resulting change to your github account